Notebook Cell Numbers

 How it works

 The extension uses VS Code's NotebookCellStatusBarItemProvider API to inject a label into every cell's built-in status bar — no custom renderers, no webviews, no DOM manipulation.
 Cell titles are stored in notebook metadata so they persist with the file.
-The TOC panel is a native VS Code tree view that re-renders automatically as the notebook changes.
+The Notebook Outline is a native VS Code tree view that re-renders automatically as the notebook changes.
+Language icons are resolved at runtime by reading the active file icon theme's JSON definition, so any SVG-based theme works without configuration.

 License